niki-bw/ideal-octo-parakeet/README.md

 - **Portal 2**: `https://niki-bw.github.io/mockaddresschange/Site2/login.html`
 - Login Username: jsmith Password: Welcome1

-These sites intentionally behave differently from each other to simulate the inconsistency found in real carrier portals.
+These sites intentionally behave differently from each other to simulate the inconsistency found in real portals.

 ---